Creating Database Tables

 -

-constraints - Define foreign key relationships
+- Define foreign key relationships

 - Use cascading deletes when appropriate